Coronavirus / Covid-19

 Information for Attendees will be updated as more information becomes available.

 Plans for walks and cycle rides are well underway.
-On the Sunday an outing to the Trossachs, including a trip by steamer on Loch Katrine, has been booked with the coach and steamer companies.
+On the Sunday an outing to the Trossachs, including a boat trip on Loch Katrine, has been booked with the coach and ferry companies.
 This will be a great opportunity to get a flavour of the Highlands.

 There will be a choice of walks in a variety of terrain ranging from the lowlands to hills and mountains including the Ochils and Munros.
 There will also be a women-only walk on the Saturday, cycle rides on the Saturday and the Sunday and a walk on the Monday.